Judge Refuses To Reinstate Parler After Amazon Shut It Down

 Yet the website recently flicked back on as essentially no more than a welcome page.
 It promised to return soon with the message: "We will not let civil discourse perish!"

 In defending against the suit, Amazon considered the matter a simple case of breach of contract.
-The company flagged more than 100 pieces of content advocating violence, which is against its policies, and Parler failed to remove the posts, according to Amazon's attorneys.
+The company flagged dozens of posts advocating violence, which is against its policies, and Parler failed to remove the posts, according to Amazon's attorneys.
 The posts cited by Amazon include violent threats directed at Twitter's Jack Dorsey, Facebook's Mark Zuckerberg and leaders in the Democratic Party.

 The law also lets tech companies create and enforce rules over what is allowed and not allowed on their sites.